nikihapy/worked-examples-rmotr/unit-3-control-flow/lesson-10-traffic-light/README.md

 # Traffic light

-Define a function "traffic_light" that receives a color and returns:
+Define a function `traffic_light` that receives a color and returns:

-'stop' if the color is red
+'stop' if the color is `red`

-'slow down' if the color is yellow
+'slow down' if the color is `yellow`

-'go' if the color is green
+'go' if the color is `green`

 Examples: